 Is Fulfillment by Amazon Right For You?

 There is no right answer to this question.
-For some businesses that have quality goods with decent margins, but minimal resources to manage logistics, FBA is a life changing option.
+For some businesses that have quality goods with decent margins, but minimal resources to manage logistics, Amazon FBA is a life changing option.
 For others, where margins are thin and the risks too great, it’s not always worth putting their business in Amazon’s hands.

 It’s recommended that, if you are considering FBA, you perform extensive research and discuss the options with a third party who has ample experience working with the program.
 Make sure it’s a good fit for you and consider a pilot of a handful of products to see how the process goes.
 In the end, the decision of what works best for your company will be up to you.